 Both LeadDyno and Refersion offer a similar set of features – both of which I'd consider a complete package in regards to what you might be looking for in an affiliate management app.
 You can get a better idea of these features in my Refersion review and LeadDyno review and you can stack them up against other apps in my Shopify Affiliate App Comparison Chart.

 In my Top 3 Affiliate App Picks, I rate LeadDyno as the winner for overall features vs pricing.
-What I love about LeadDyno is that they include every feature they offer with every plan – unlike Refersion which doesn't unlock certain features until their higher tiered plans.
-However, once you get to Refersion's higher tier plan, it often becomes a toss up in terms of features as both offer a full suite of features.
+What I love about LeadDyno is that they include every feature they offer with every plan.
+However, once you get to Refersion's plan level, it often becomes a toss up in terms of features as both offer a full suite of features.

 Both Refersion and LeadDyno offer: